ConstructionPlacements

 The first edition of the PMBOK Guide was published in 1996.
 It is now in its sixth edition, which was published in 2017.

-A guide to the Project Management Body of Knowledge (PMBOK guide)
+A guide to the Project Management Body of Knowledge (PMBOK Guide)

 buy now on amazon

-What Is Project Management Network Diagram?
+What Is a Project Management Network Diagram?

 A Project Network diagram is one of the many ways to represent the project schedule.
 It is the most powerful way to analyze logical relationships between activities and milestones.